atyrin/kbtqa-plugin/readme.md

 ## General actions

-### Shows the latest kotlin versions
+### Shows the latest tooling versions
 An action available in the `Tools` menu.
-It will show all available kotlin versions from stable/dev and experimantal channels.
+It will show all available versions from maven repositories for different tools.
+KGP from stable/dev and experimental channels.
+AGP from google repo.

 # Updates